rihernandez/timezone-calculator-ws/README.md

 ## REST API using springboot

-- This RESFull has a simple endpoint that alow calculate time zones sending through POST HTTP protocol an object with the below format:
+- This RESFull has a simple endpoint that allows the calculation of time zones sent through a POST request, containing an object with the following format:

 ```
 {